OriginCode/VanillaEnhanced/README.md

 ## Notes

-- Minecraft 1.19 requires Java 17 or newer to run
+- Starting from 1.19, the game now requires Java 17 or newer to run
 - Latest `.mrpack` Modrinth modpack can be found at <https://factoria.origincode.me/OriginCode/vanillaenhanced/-/jobs>

 ## Update from an older version